Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 image by James Heilman, MD CC 2.0

 If it’s true that there has been some coral bleaching in recent years, that mostly affected the shallowest reefs.
-Snorkeling in Zanzibar thus is not what it used to be, but for divers it’s still a paradise worth exploring, especially Pemba, which is definetely one of the best places in the world for divers.
+Snorkeling in Zanzibar thus is not what it used to be, but for divers, it’s still a paradise worth exploring, especially Pemba, which is definitely one of the best places in the world for divers.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)